loomio/loomio_help/content/guides/four-patterns-of-success.md

 #### Group spotlight

-*Zero Waste France’s vision is a sustainable planet without disposable plastic packaging, where citizens and society are mobilized to action.
-Zero Waste France use Loomio to organize campaigns, raise awareness and take action, achieving real outcomes in the process.*
+*[Zero Waste France’s](https://blog.loomio.org/2019/07/30/catalyzing-the-zero-waste-movement-in-france/) vision is a sustainable planet without disposable plastic packaging, where citizens and society are mobilized to action.
+Zero Waste France use Loomio to organize campaigns, raise awareness and take action, achieving real outcomes in the process.
+[Read more…](https://blog.loomio.org/2019/07/30/catalyzing-the-zero-waste-movement-in-france/)*

 ## 3. They are action-oriented